List of The Amazing World of Gumball characters: Felicity and Billy Parham

-Felicity and William Geoffrey "Billy" Fitzgerald Kitchener Parham, III (voiced by Sandra Searles Dickinson season 2 onward and Teresa Gallagher in "The Kids" for Felicity and Richard Overall for Billy) are an orange blob and a blue blob, respectively.
-Billy appears to be an intelligent boy who asks his mother random questions about life.
+Felicity and William Geoffrey "Billy" Fitzgerald Kitchener Parham, III (voiced by Sandra Searles Dickinson season 2 onward and Teresa Gallagher in "The Kids" for Felicity and Richard Overall (Season 2 to Season 6; TBA TWWOG onwards for Billy) are an orange humanoid and a blue blob, respectively.
+Billy appears to be an intelligent and snobbish young boy who asks his mother random questions about life.
 He speaks with a sarcastic deep British voice.
+Felicity, while overbearing and overprotective of her son, is equally as snobbish as him, believing herself to be superior to the others in Elmore - which sparks a rivalry with Nicole.
+Despite this, however, the Parhams indeed have flaws: Billy did not have much friends, sans Anais, who rejected him after he expressed his hatred for Daisy the Donkey, to the point Gumball had to talk him out of his closed-mindedness; and Felicity's ego is so big, her psyche has become borderline psychotic and unstable.

 Mr. Rex

-Mr. Rex is Tina Rex's father.
-He loves to eat invaders at home.
+Mr. Rex is Tina Rex's father who loves to eat invaders at home.

 Mrs. Jötunheim

 Mrs. Jötunheim (voiced by Sandra Searles Dickinson) is a green-skinned witch and the mother of Hector.

 Mowdown

 Phillip "Mowdown" (voiced by Simon Lipkin) is a violent giant pink teddy bear who wears a shirt with a heart on it.
 Mowdown is one of the more violent members of Julius' crew.

 Kenneth

 Kenneth is a greyish-brown monstrous blob creature created by Gumball mixing disgusting things into a jar in "The Microwave" and Richard accidentally microwaving it.